Shifts-Project/shifts/sdc/README.md

 We can train K different ensemble members by sweeping over the `--torch_seed` parameter.

-By default we checkpoint every time the ADE on the Moscow validation dataset decreases.
+By default we checkpoint every time the ADE on the OOD validation dataset decreases.
 The number of improvements before a checkpoint can be specified with `--exp_checkpoint_frequency` and the loss metric/dataset can be set with `--exp_checkpoint_validation_loss`.

 ### Evaluating RIP with Trained Ensemble Members